PCM1303/CMPG-323-Overview-21849633/README.md

 The .gitignore might be used if there are some portions of my work that I do not want to share or make available on my github profile.

 ## Sensitive information  Storage
-The information will be stored safely in cloud(AZURE) andthe file name will be includec int the .gitignore.
+The information will be stored in a file that will be included int the .gitignore.

 ## References: